ChrisCrossCrash/lorawan-app-connect/MULTICAST.md

 ### Setup the output format

 Enable addition of Type, DevAddr, FCnt and Port to HEX output of the data.
-Use AT+RXO=2 for ascii output instead of hexadeicmal.
+Use AT+RXO=2 for ascii output instead of hexadecimal.

 ```
 AT+RXO=3